markjnkim/es_mod/02-css/content/lesson-1-git_workflow.md

 > **Hint**: Don't forget to merge back into the develop branch.

 Now let's check to see if our contact form has been correctly added to the `develop` branch.
-First `git checkout` into the `develop` branch and then render in the browser.
+First `checkout` into the `develop` branch and then render in the browser.
 We should see the following:
 > ## Red outline bottom right corner of `<textarea>` to highlight input text field resizing.
 ![Contact Form Render](assets/lesson-1/1600-contact-us-render-html.png)<br />